Term Life Insurance

 Types of Term Life Insurance

 Term life insurance products are available in a variety of terms.
-Common terms are 5 year insurance, 10 year term insurance, 20 year term insurance, and 30 year term insurance.
+Common terms are 10 year term insurance, 20 year term insurance, and 30 year term insurance.
 5 year term life insurance is no longer available.

 Ideally the best term to choose is the period that best reflects how long you expect to keep the insurance.
 If you intend to keep the insurance for 20 years, then 20 year term should be the product you would consider.